-1. Preparation:

-- a.
-Inflate tires to recommended operating pressures. - Service brake reservoir. - c.
+- 1. Preparation: - a.
+Inflate tires to recommended operating pressures. - b.
+Service brake reservoir. - c.
 Drain fuel system. - d.
-Drain ice protection system. - e.
-Service engine oil. - f.
-Move crew seats to the most forward position. - g.
-Raise flaps to the fully retracted position. - h.
-Place all control surfaces in neutral position. - Verify equipment installation and location against equipment list.
+Service engine oil. - e.
+Move crew seats to the most forward position. - f.
+Raise flaps to the fully retracted position. - g.
+Place all control surfaces in neutral position. - h.
+Verify equipment installation and location against equipment list. - 2.
+Leveling: - a.

-Leveling:

-- a.
 Level longitudinally with a spirit level placed on the pilot door sill and laterally with of a spirit level placed across the door sills.
 Alternately, level airplane by sighting the forward and aft tool holes along waterline 95.9. - b.
 Place scales under each wheel (minimum scale capacity, 500 pounds nose, 1000 pounds each main). - c.
-Deflate the nose tire and/or shim underneath scales as required to properly center the bubble in the level.
+Deflate the nose tire and/or shim underneath scales as required to properly center the bubble in the level. - 3.
+Weighing: - a.

-3. Weighing:

-a.
 With the airplane level, doors closed, and brakes released, record the weight shown on each scale.
-Deduct the tare, if any, from each reading.
+Deduct the tare, if any, from each reading. - 4.
+Measuring: - a.

-4. Measuring:

-a.
 Obtain measurement 'x' by measuring horizontally along the airplane center line (BL 0) from a line stretched between the main wheel centers to a plumb bob dropped from the forward side of the firewall (FS 100).
 Add 100 to this measurement to obtain left and right weighing point arm (dimension 'A').
 Typically, dimension 'A' will be in the neighborhood of 157.5.